gvwilson/sensibleadventures/nardica/nardica.md

 all the way to back when there were still whales and tigers and giraffes.
 She read a few pages every night, no matter how tired she was from chores.
-She drew the pictures from memory in the margins of her notes at school, and on those rare occasions when Uncle Jack was away and Aunt Naggie let her have another child come on board to play, she would take the book out and tell them all about
+She drew the pictures from memory on her tablet at school, and on those rare occasions when Uncle Jack was away and Aunt Naggie let her have another child come on board to play, she would take the book out and tell them all about